|Degree Level||None specified; bachelor's degree may be preferred|

 Medical sales representatives are primarily responsible for establishing and maintaining relationships with customers.
 This often involves corresponding with customers via telephone, email or other means to take orders, solicit opinions, provide information about new products and services, keep records or complete progress reports.
 Sales representatives in technical industries, such as the medical industry, must also keep abreast of new developments in the field in order to provide competitive information to customers.

 According to the U.S. Bureau of Labor Statistics (BLS), sales representatives, including medical sales representatives, are not required to have any particular type of formal education.
 However, the BLS notes that many employers in technical industries, such as the medical industry, prefer prospective employees to have a bachelor's degree from areas such as marketing, communication, customer service or medical office management.
 Medical sales representatives may also seek voluntary certification, such as the Certified Sales Professional (CSP) or professional training from organizations such as the National Association of Medical Sales Representatives (NAMSR).

-According to the U.S. Bureau of Labor Statistics (BLS), wholesale and manufacturing sales representatives, which can include medical and pharmaceutical equipment and products, could expect a 7% increase in employment opportunities from 2014-2024.
-The mean annual salary for this group was $89,170 in May 2015, although those working as drug and druggists' sundries merchant wholesalers earned more, averaging $90,500 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), wholesale and manufacturing sales representatives, which can include medical and pharmaceutical equipment and products, could expect a 4% increase in employment opportunities from 2018-2028.
+The mean annual salary for this group was $91,830 in May 2018, although those working in professional and commercial equipment and supplies merchant wholesalers earned more, averaging $96,670 per year.